SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 The SAP S/4HANA Cloud SDK Pipeline can be configured via the `pipeline_config.yml` file, which needs to reside in the root of a project.
 To adjust the SAP S/4HANA Cloud SDK Pipeline to your project's needs, it can be customized on multiple levels.
 This comprises:
- * the general configuration on project level,
+ * the general configuration on the project level,
  * the stage level configurations to set configuration values for specific stages,
  * the step configurations to set default values for steps,
- * and the post action configurations to configure post build behavior.
+ * and the post action configurations to configure post-build behavior.

- If a property is configured on step as well as stage level, the stage level value takes precedence.
+ If a property is configured on a step as well as the stage level, the stage level value takes precedence.

 ### General configuration